 A new 13,000 square foot gymnasium and multi-purpose space was opened on the school grounds in 2006.
 The added athletic facilities include an outdoor basketball court, a weight room, sports medicine and physical therapy space, and accommodations to hold school-wide assemblies.
 The construction was funded entirely by the generosity of Cathedral’s donors and benefactors.

 In order to begin to prepare students earlier for college, Cathedral added the junior high or middle school grades (7th and 8th grades) in 2010, which have since steadily expanded.

 Our Lady of Perpetual Help Mission Grammar School in Roxbury and Cathedral High School announced a Catholic Urban Partnership in 2014 creating a more seamless and supportive pre-kindergarten to college pathway for Boston youth.

-Today, the school serves more than 280 students from across 40 different communities in greater Boston—particularly Dorchester, Mattapan, Roxbury, and Hyde Park.
-Together with a dedicated lay and religious faculty, an updated school facility, and a rigorous college preparatory curriculum, 100% of Cathedral’s seniors have graduated high school and 100% have earned college admission for over 20 consecutive years.
+Today, the school serves more than 360 students from across 40 different communities in greater Boston—particularly Dorchester, Mattapan, Roxbury, and Hyde Park.
+Together with dedicated lay and religious faculty, an updated school facility, and a rigorous applied learning curriculum, 100% of Cathedral’s seniors have graduated high school and 100% have earned college admission for over 20 consecutive years.
 Cathedral continues its nearly 100 year mission driven history of making unparalleled educational opportunities accessible to the young people of Boston.